Payment Processor

 Bundled (Payment Facilitator / PayFac)

-Companies like Stripe, Square, Shopify Payments, and PayPal act as payment facilitators.
-You sign up in minutes, process under their master merchant account, and they handle everything.
+Stripe, Square, Shopify Payments and PayPal act as payment facilitators.
+You sign up in minutes.
+You process under their master merchant account.
+They handle the rest.

 | Pros | Cons |